ColanWorstellProgramming/holbertonschool-simple_shell/man_1_simple_shell.md

 following options can be set from the command line or with the set builtin (described later).

-	       -a allexport     Export all variables assigned to.

-           -c               Read commands from the command_string operand in‐ stead of from the standard input.
+	       -a allexport     Export all variables assigned to.i -c               Read commands from the command_string operand in‐ stead of from the standard input.
 Special parame‐ ter 0 will be set from the command_name operand